levkk/rwf/docs/docs/controllers/authentication.md

 # Authentication

 Rwf has multiple authentication and authorization mechanisms.
-Different kinds of authenitcation require their own kinds of user-supplied credentials.
+Different kinds of authentication require their own kinds of user-supplied credentials.
 The most commonly used mechanism is [Session](../sessions) authentication, which has built-in methods for easy use in [controllers](../).

 ## Session authentication